My WiFi Isn't Working

 Does my Motherboard support onboard WiFi?

-Not all motherboards are going to include onboard WiFi support.
-A common practice with motherboard manufacturers is to put the word "WiFi" or a supported signal type in the name of the motherboard (i.e. "AC" or "AX" in the motherboard name).
-This is not always going to be the case however.
+Not all motherboards will include onboard support for WiFi.
+A common practice with motherboard manufacturers is to put the word WiFi or a supported signal type at the end of the motherboard name (i.e. AC, AX, WIFI7, etc.).
+While this is a common practice, it is not always done as shown below:

 N7Z690-Example-System-Spec.png